 Certificates Educational certificates, transcripts and other supporting documentation may be needed to progress your application.
-These can be scanned and emailed to your Admissions Officer.
+These can be scanned and emailed to your Admissions faculty team.

 For some courses you may be asked to supply a second reference.
 If you are requested to provide a second reference, it is your responsibility to contact your referee with the request.
 References must be from someone who has known you in a professional capacity for at least two years, for example your course tutor or line manager.
 We cannot accept references from relatives or friends.

 Some courses require you to attend an interview.
 If you are invited to attend an interview it’s important that you respond by the deadline.
 If we don’t hear back from you, we will assume that you no longer wish to apply and your application may be withdrawn.

 A decision will be made on your application once we have all the necessary information - this may include interview outcomes, test results, portfolio or written work.
 Once we have all the required information we aim to make a decision within five working days.
 This may take longer if an interview is required, or if your application has to be referred to the faculty for a decision.

 If you need to attend an interview, you may not receive the decision on your application immediately afterwards.
 For courses with limited places, we hold interview days from November to April, and so that all prospective students are treated fairly, we will make a decision on who will be offered a place after all interviews have taken place.
 We will, of course, let you know the outcome as soon as possible.